Piero24/B.R.I.O.S./.github/README.md

 ### 4️⃣ **Proximity Alerting & Action**

-When the calculated distance exceeds your configured threshold (default: 2.0m), Bleissant triggers an automated security response:
+When the calculated distance exceeds your configured threshold (default: 2.0m), B.R.I.O.S. triggers an automated security response:

 1. **System Lock**: Executes macOS native commands to lock the screen immediately
 2. **Alert Logging**: Records the event with timestamp, distance, and device info